February 9, 2021

 Video: content marketing’s future and how to make money at it

-Video uses standards designed to make it readily consumable on all screen-based devices.
+Videos use standards designed to make them readily consumable on all screen-based devices.
 That’s not something you can say for text-based stuff rooted in the last century.
 But don’t take our word for it, take Biteable’s.

 - Adding a video to your emails boosts click-through rates by 300%

 - 85% of consumers want to see more video content from brands